 The benefits that Pakistan is likely to gain from CPEC include the upgradation of the road and deep-water port infrastructure, an enhanced capacity for energy production, and a boost in manufacturing activity due to the SEZs.
+Moreover, there are opportunities for technology transfer in the manufacturing sector of Pakistan through foreign direct investment or through collaborative arrangement.
 Also, the initiative provides an opportunity to position Pakistan as a major transit point connecting the Eurasian region with South Asia and South-East Asia, which is much needed for the country's economic growth (Javaid & Javaid, 2016).
 In 2017, Pakistan Credit Rating Agency (PACRA) suggested that the establishment of energy projects under CPEC would help overcome shortage and play a positive role in achieving the required economic growth of 7% in the next two to three years (Siddiqui, 2017a).